Shammi179/portfolio/content/_index.md

 Hello,
 I'm Shammi, and I'm passionate with the Python programming language.
 I am proficient in C, C++, Java, and Python.
 I am a data science enthusiast and interested in research.
-I have three publications and am working on getting more.
+I have three publications and am working for more.
 Furthermore, I am a leader because I have worked with and led several teams.
 I have the patience to learn new things and the will to tackle everything honestly.

 <b>Mail: [shumaiyaaktershammi@gmail.com](mailto:shumaiyaaktershammi@gmail.com)</b>
 <b>Phone: +8801843441269, +8801537751898</b>